Physician Assistant Program–Omaha (Master of Physician Assistant Studies)

 Omaha, NE 68178-0408

 The Creighton University PA Program - Omaha began instruction in 2019, and graduated its first class in 2021.
-For the graduating class of 2021, the first-time test-taker pass rate was 100%.
+For the first two graduating cohorts, the first-time test-taker pass rate was 100%.
 View information regarding the program’s PANCE Pass rate.
 This report will be updated annually and will include a 5-year rolling average PANCE pass rate.

 |Class of 2021||Class of 2022||Class of 2023|